aakbarjon/Honey-Pot-Deployment-in-Google-Cloud/README.md

 **Summary:** What is the RDBMS that MHN-Admin uses?
 What information does the exported JSON file record?

-RDBMS is.
+MHN-Admin uses mongodb.
 JSON has a record of Sensor database of attacks that I have received from MHN-admin terminal.